matthew-brett/spmutilities/README.rst

 http://www.ion.ucl.ac.uk/spm

-The utilities are my own and do no reflect the opinions of the SPM authors...
+The utilities are my own and do not reflect the opinions of the SPM authors...

 They are all covered by the GPL license distributed with SPM.